Christ myth theory: Mainstream view

-The appearances of Jesus are often explained as visionary experiences, in which the presence of Jesus was felt.
+Secular scholars often explain the appearances of Jesus as visionary experiences, in which the presence of Jesus was felt.
 According to Ehrman, the visions of Jesus and the subsequent belief in Jesus' resurrection radically changed the perceptions of his early followers, concluding from his absence that he must have been exalted to heaven, by God himself, exalting him to an unprecedented status and authority.
 According to Hurtado, the resurrection experiences were religious experiences that "seem to have included visions of (and/or ascents to) God's heaven, in which the glorified Christ was seen in an exalted position", and that may have occurred mostly during corporate worship.
 Johan Leman contends that the communal meals provided a context in which participants entered a state of mind in which the presence of Jesus was felt.
+Conservative Christian scholars object against this theory, but instead argue in favor of a real, bodily resurrection.
+According to Wright, Paul "believed he had seen the risen Jesus in person, and [...] his understanding of who this Jesus was included the firm belief that he possessed a transformed but still physical body."

 The Pauline creeds contain elements of a Christ myth and its cultus, such as the Christ hymn of Philippians 2:6–11, which portrays Jesus as an incarnated and subsequently exalted heavenly being.
 Scholars view these as indications that the incarnation and exaltation of Jesus was part of Christian tradition a few years after his death and over a decade before the writing of the Pauline epistles.

 Recent scholarship places the exaltation and devotion of Jesus firmly in a Jewish context.
 Andrew Chester argues that "for Paul, Jesus is clearly a figure of the heavenly world, and thus fits a messianic category already developed within Judaism, where the Messiah is a human or angelic figure belonging ... in the heavenly world, a figure who at the same time has had specific, limited role on earth".
 According to Ehrman, Paul regarded Jesus to be an angel, who was incarnated on earth.
 According to James Waddell, Paul's conception of Jesus as a heavenly figure was influenced by the Book of Enoch and its conception of the Messiah.